TimothyBondarev/TimothyBondarev/README.md

 Hey, I'm Timothy Bondarev.

 I'm an electrical engineering student at the University of Calgary.
-I'm also a team lead at [Team Relectric](https://teamrelectric.ca)!
 You can reach my by phone (+1 403 926 4601), email (tim.bond@live.com), or on Discord (@Catraption#3109).

 Have a nice day!